sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: Immediately convert 100 portions of your primeval essence into an equal number of portions of black steel primeval essence.
 Keep track of your current black steel primeval essence portions separately from your other portions of primeval essence.
 The sum of your natural and black steel primeval essence can never exceed your maximum primeval essence.

 Black steel primeval essence cannot be used for any purpose other than to attack rank 2 aperture walls; each portion counts as 10 portions of primeval essence when used to cultivate.
-Every day at midnight, if you still have at least 1 portion of black steel primeval essence, your aptitude is decreased by 1%.
+Every day at midnight, if you still have at least 1 portion of black steel primeval essence, your aptitude is permanently decreased by 1%.

+### Rising Dead Gu

+*Rank 4 Tonic*

+Cost: 250 portions

+Range: Touch

+Health: 9

+Food: <!-- TODO ->

+Keywords: [**Expendable**]

+Effect: You touch the fully intact corpse of a creature dead for no longer than 14 hours.
+The dead creature is returned to life.

 ### Staunch Bleeding Gu
 *Rank 1 Tonic*